-12 credit hours are elective 500+ level courses in a relevant field.
-None of the remaining required 12 credit hours can be Independent-Study (MECH 611 or 612) or MME Research Project (MECH 621 or 622) classes.
+12 credit hours are elective 500+ level courses in Mechanical Engineering.
+In exceptional cases, two classes, or a total of 6 credit hours, at the 500-level or above can be taken outside of the MECH department with permission from the MECH Director of Graduate Studies.
+None of the remaining required 12 credit hours can be Research, Independent-Study (MECH 611 or 612) or MME Research Project (MECH 621 or 622) classes.